In Tablo firmware update 2.2.20 we decoupled the settings for Recording Quality and Live TV Quality.

 If your router is more than 5 years old or your home network is just sluggish, it’s best to keep both your Live TV and Recording Quality settings low (HD 720 – 3 Mbps).
 Higher settings may result in buffering during playback.

-If you’re using Tablo DUAL 64GB’s onboard storage or a small USB-connected hard drive (up to 500GB), you may wish to choose a medium Recording Quality (HD 720 – 3 Mbps) so you can fit more TV shows on your drive.
-But if your home network is fast enough, you can still enjoy Live TV at a higher quality setting (HD 1080 - 8 Mbps).
+If you’re using a smaller USB-connected or internal SATA hard drive (between 500GB to 1TB), it's best to choose a medium Recording Quality (HD 720 – 5 Mbps).
+You'll still be able to fit a fair amount of TV shows on your drive without compromising picture quality.
+If your home network is fast enough, you can still enjoy Live TV at a higher quality setting (HD 1080 - 8 Mbps).

 Super Fast Network, Large Hard Drive – Highest Live TV, Highest Recording Quality

-Got a super fast home network and a 1TB+ hard drive?
+Got a super fast home network and a hard drive larger than 1TB?
 Feel free to turn everything up to 11!
 (OK, that’s not a real setting on Tablo, but you know what we mean.)
 Your cord cutting ecosystem is ideal for Tablo so you can choose to use the highest settings (HD 1080 – 10 Mbps) without worry.

 Now that these settings are divided, feel free to play with your Tablo’s Live TV and Recording Quality settings to find what works for you.
 Note that setting changes will take effect immediately for live TV and future recordings, but recordings made prior to the change will retain the setting at which they were recorded.